davidlau325/BootSub/README.md

-Bootstrap Web Development Snippets for Sublime Text 2
+BootSub - Bootstrap Web Development Snippets for Sublime Text 2
 ==========================================

-Web Development Twitter Bootstrap Snippets for Sublime Text 2 that aims to fasten the coding process.
+Twitter Bootstrap Web Development Snippets for Sublime Text 2 that aims to fasten the coding process.

 ##Development Note
 Under development.
 Not open for usage yet.